Luis Urías Player Props: Brewers vs. Orioles

 Orioles Pitching Rankings (2022)

-- The 7.6 strikeouts per nine innings put together by the Orioles pitching staff last season ranked 25th in the big leagues.
+- The 7.6 strikeouts per nine innings compiled by the Orioles pitching staff last season ranked 25th in the big leagues.

 © 2023 Data Skrive.
 All rights reserved.